uu64/ecs-bg-deployment-example/README.md

 ## Set up

-Create AWS CodeCommit repository and copy all files in this repository to new repository.
+Create a new AWS CodeCommit repository and copy all files from this repository to the new one.

 Set parameters in the following file.